- Table of Contents

 What Is a Report?

 Before we discuss the intricacies of report writing, it's essential to understand what a report is.
-Simply put, a report is a document presenting factual information, data, or findings on a specific subject or topic.
+A report presents factual information, data, or findings on a specific subject or topic.
 Reports are typically structured and objective, providing a clear overview of a particular situation, analysis, or investigation.
 They are often used to inform decision-making processes or to disseminate research outcomes.

 Why Is Writing a Report Important?